 Put yourself in a space that inspires, whether it’s a modern cabin with views of snow-peaked summits or a rustic cottage filled with fountains and flower gardens.
 Since you’ll be spending most of your time indoors, all the amenities inside are just as important.
 Do you want a fireplace and a big leather armchair to curl up with your laptop?
 Or a sizable farm table in the kitchen to lay out all your sketches and mood boards?

 Personally, I like little towns that are somewhat remote (so I’m not tempted by big-city amenities) and cozy homes that I can really settle into and put my feet up in.
 I like bright, airy spaces with ample sunshine streaming through the windows.
 Above all else, I must have wifi to work.
 I like to Google things, I like to listen to Spotify all day.
 There are people who prefer to disconnect completely while they’re working, but I have no trouble shutting off my social media when I’m away.
 Know how you like to work, and nurture it.

 Remember: no distractions.

 It’s all too easy to get distracted when you’re supposed to be working.
-Maybe you’re prone to calling your mom, shopping on Amazon, flipping through magazines, or catching up on Pinterest under the guise of “research” or “inspiration.”
+Maybe you’re prone to calling your best friend, shopping on Amazon, flipping through magazines, or catching up on Pinterest under the guise of “research” or “inspiration.”
 Don’t let these time sucks take away attention from what you’re really there for.

 In the same vein, avoid staying in a location that has too many things to do outside.
 I could never stay on a beach that’s known for having an epic point break, for example, because I’d be looking out the window and doing a surf check every hour.
 But, I could see myself thriving on a tranquil beach that invites short strolls in the sand on my writing breaks.
-Think about where you’re staying, and determine if the outdoor activities, promenades, or downtowns are too tempting for you to ignore.
+Think about where you’re staying, and determine if the outdoor activities, cultural sights, or promenades are too tempting for you to ignore.